0xicl33n/pyimvudbg/README.md

 pyimvudbg
 =========

-imvu debugger written in python, forked from a firefox hook
+A simple debugger written in python for a chat program known as IMVU, forked from a firefox nspr4.dll hook

+Usage:
-Fire up the one named pyimvudbg(obviously)
+Fire up the one named `pyimvudbg.py`

-everything else still experimental
+Everything is experimental and breaks often.